marimo-team/spotlights/001-anywidget/README.md

 ## Community Spotlight

-This project is part of our [Community Spotlights](https://marimo.io/c/@haleshot/community-spotlights) collection, where we feature outstanding projects and contributions from the marimo community.
+This project is part of our [Community Spotlights](https://marimo.io/c/@spotlights/community-spotlights) collection, where we feature outstanding projects and contributions from the marimo community.

 We're thrilled to have Trevor Manz as an active and innovative member of the marimo community!

-> [!NOTE]
-> The current link to the Community Spotlights collection is temporary and will soon be moved to the official marimo-team workspace for improved visibility and structure.*

 ## Spotlight Promotion